-Small talk is a big deal.
+Office small talk is a big deal.

-When it’s done right small talk can help create a golden workplace culture where people feel safe, secure, and at home.
+When it’s done right small talk in office can help create a golden workplace culture where people feel safe, secure, and at home.
 And a well-oiled, open workplace where people are free to engage with each other means that people get more work done and are happier about it.
 So it’s not just because small talk is a fundamental aspect of any office dynamic – good small talk is simply good for business.

 How to start a conversation…

+How to do small talk at work?
 For many people this is where it gets hard… Do you talk about the weekend, what they’re wearing, about yourself, or nothing at all?
 There’s always something to do at work but turning the brief moments that you have free to build rapport takes a lot of finesse.
 So what gets conversation flowing?
 In truth there are so many factors that ebb and flow but fundamentally there are a few things you should ALWAYS be doing…

 This is just basic respect for starters but also let’s the person you’re talking or listening to know that you’re fully engaged.
 Whether it’s a full-blown deep and meaningful conversation or just light chit chatting in the lunch room – eye contact creates trust and shows you care.